embabel/tripper/README-SECURITY.md

 # Spring Security with Google OAuth2 Authentication

 This application uses Spring Security with Google OAuth2 for authentication.

+Set the `embabel.security.enabled` property to `true` in your `application.properties` file to enable security features.

 Follow these steps to set up Google OAuth2:

 ## Setting Up Google OAuth2